elizabethwhalen/CISC480-Spring-2022/classy-api/README.md

 </br>
 Note: We followed this guide for Node.js application deployment to Azure: https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=linux&pivots=development-environment-azure-portal
 </br></br>
-For information on how to connect to the locally-hosted API server, please see "/classy-api/versioning.md"
+For information on how to connect to the azure-hosted API server, please see "/classy-api/versioning.md"